weemaaan/Turbo-Workouts/README.md

 ## 📂 What's Inside

-You'll find a variety of text-based workout files (e.g., `.zwo`, `.mrc`, or plain `.txt`) that target specific training goals such as:
+You'll find a variety of text-based workout files (e.g., `.zwo`) that target specific training goals such as:

 - FTP development
 - VO₂ max intervals